 - 2 small Submarine-style rolls (buttered);

 - Mayonnaise (or sauce of your choice).

 Oyster Po’boys commonly include pickles according to many recipes I have seen but, for my version, I am making a sort of Tartar Sauce using mayonnaise, chopped pickles, capers and chopped green onion.
 If you want to try this, you can basically add the ingredients in whatever proportions tickle your fancy.

 No special instructions here… just build your sandwiches in whichever way looks attractive to you but just make sure that the clams are still at least a bit warm when you do so.

 Well… unfortunately, this creation found little favor at my house.
 I made my wife’s sandwich with just the strips and gave myself the whole clams but, sadly, we were both left unimpressed.
 It is too bad because, although I think I pretty much recreated the basic traditional sandwich, it just didn’t come close to what I was expecting.
-I’ll try it at a restaurant sometime but, to be honest, I am not looking forward to it as I once was …
+I *still* want to try it at a restaurant sometime and I hope it turns out to be a bit better than my first attempt 😦